jhale/fenicsx-pctools/README.rst

 Copyright |(C)| 2021 Rafinex S. á r. l. <info@rafinex.com>

-Rafinex reserves the right for the University of Luxembourg to hold a copy of the present work under the terms and conditions laid down in the *Collaboration Agreement in the frame of FNR Industrial Fellowships* concluded between both parties.
+The rights under which the University of Luxembourg and Rafinex can use this work are detailed in the *Collaboration Agreement in the frame of FNR Industrial Fellowships* concluded between both parties.

 The code is a property of the copyright holder.
 No distribution and/or modification allowed without written permission.